Demystifying Network Foundation Models: Intrinsic Evaluation Framework

 Given a feature perturbation, we derive the perturbed flows $\{x_j^{\delta(f)}\}_{j=1}^n$ and extract their corresponding embeddings $\{h_j^{\delta(f)}\}_{j=1}^n$, and then measure the similarity score between perturbed embeddings $h_j^{\delta(f)}$ and the original $h_j$ using cosine similarity to measure changes in the hidden representations.

 A significant decrease in the similarity score after perturbation indicates that the model's representation exhibits sensitivity to the perturbed features.
 Large changes for protocol-relevant features demonstrate that these features causally influence the model's internal representations.
-This finding reveals that the model implicitly learns to encode protocol-relevant features, aligning with domain knowledge about network protocol behavior.
+Such findings reveal that the model implicitly learns to encode protocol-relevant features, aligning with domain knowledge about network protocol behavior.

 \textbf{Methodology: extraction of exogenous network context.} First, we use a network emulator to generate network traffic with distinct high‑level contexts ($c_j\in\{1,\dots,C\}$).
-Each context has multiple possible values, such as application type (video streaming vs. conferencing), congestion control algorithm (CUBIC vs. BBR), queue management policies (pFIFO vs. CoDEL), and cross traffic characteristics at the bottleneck link (more bursty and less intense vs. more intense and less bursty).
+Each context has multiple possible values, such as application type (video streaming vs. conferencing), congestion control algorithm (CUBIC vs. BBR), queue management policies (pFIFO vs. CoDEL), and cross traffic characteristics at the bottleneck link (more bursty and less intense or vice versa).
 For any given NFM, we extract embeddings $(h_{j})$ from the last encoder layer that represent the encoded state of $j^{th}$ flow.
 We compute these embeddings across different combinations of high-level contexts.

 To quantify the NFM's context sensitivity, we employ two complementary analyses.
 First, we calculate pairwise cosine similarities between embeddings generated under different context combinations.
 We also establish a reference point by computing the average similarity score from embeddings of publicly available unlabeled datasets (the ``average'').
 We then measure the relative change in similarity when moving from a base context (with default parameter values) to each alternative context combination.
 By comparing these changes against the deviation of the base context from the baseline average, we can contextualize the magnitude of embedding shifts.
 A significantly higher relative change in similarity compared to the baseline deviation suggests that the model effectively captures the distinctive characteristics of different network contexts.